MRCIEU/PHESANT/README.md

 This provides the following set of information used in our phenome tool:

 1. ValueType column - the field type, either 'Integer', 'Continuous', 'Categorical single', 'Categorical multiple', or a few others we do not use.
-2. 3 Cat_ID and 3 Cat_Title columns - the three levels of the category hierarchy, that can be seen [here](http://biobank.ctsu.ox.ac.uk/showcase/label.cgi)
+2. Three Cat_ID and three Cat_Title columns - the three levels of the category hierarchy, that can be seen [here](http://biobank.ctsu.ox.ac.uk/showcase/label.cgi)
 3. FieldID column - We use this to match the variable in our biobank data file to the correct row in this TSV file.
 4. Field column -  The name of the field.